davidharvey1986/hst_reduction/README.md

       Assumes use of idl, if gdl please change in the src/bin/cte_correct_vidl.sh and GDL_PATH instead of IDL_PATH Assumes use of standard clang GCC installer

+TO DO:
+   Add sextractor path to the install script
+   Add MATPLOTLIBRC with a backend of TkAgg to the install script Add target checker to make sure i drizzle the same object together Add jref_path to all the scripts so i can point to the same cluster and not redownload all the same files Add plt.ion ( i think this will solve the problem of not appearing plots) Add the launch date on the run arctic.sh